 Children's Arabic Program

-The Arabic program for children is committed to the task of building an appreciation of Arabic language and culture.
+Sultan Qaboos Cultural Center's Scholarship Arabic Program for Children is committed to the task of building an appreciation of Arabic language and culture.
 Students are encouraged to become confident speakers at an early age.
 Lessons are conducted in Modern Standard Arabic (MSA) in an immersive environment that focuses on all four language learning skills: listening, speaking, reading and writing.

 Fall Session 2023